mkahate/myretail-demo/README.md

 3) IDE like Intellij or Eclipse

 Steps
-1) Download the project to any local folder
+1) Download/clone the project to your local system

-2) Go to project folder and execute
-This should start cassandra
+2) Go to project folder and execute below command from the IDE terminal, this should start cassandra

 `docker-compose up --build`

-Setup cassandra seperately
+Setup cassandra separately

 `docker run --name cassandra -d cassandra:latest`